Ahthe/Flowo/README.md

 - Keep it simple.
 Plain code is better than clever code.
 - If you add a new backend endpoint, add the matching call in `frontend/src/services/api.ts`.
-- If you change a database table, write a new migration file.
-Do not edit old migration files.
 - Run `npx tsc --noEmit` in both `backend/` and `frontend/` before pushing to catch type errors early.

 ---